hk467/versioned_dir/something.md

 the file is added.
 Finally, use git commit -a to commit your change, writing a suitable “commit message”.
 Once committed, use git status to check that there is nothing left to commit, and that the working directory is clean.

+Whoo learning how to use Git is fun!